 We used the Cochran-Mantel-Haenszel test to determine differences in efficacy between the treatment types (bait station, IPM, and control) across the different monitoring periods while accounting for potential differences across our different study sites (Cochran 1954, Mantel and Haenszel 1959).
-Following Lai et al. (2011) and Wales et al. (2021), we tested for homogeneity across sites using PROC CATMOD, which allowed us to fit a log-linear model to test for three-way interactions across sites, treatment types, and visitations to tracking tunnels (i.e., efficacy) using a likelihood ratio test (Lai et al. 2011).
-If we observed homogeneity across sites, but we observed a significant difference in efficacy associated with the different treatment types, we combined data for each treatment type across the four sites.
-We then used Fisher's exact test to determine which treatment types differed within each monitoring period.
+Following Lai et al. (2011) and Wales et al. (2021), we tested for homogeneity across sites using PROC CATMOD, which allowed us to fit a log-linear model to test for three-way interactions across sites, treatment types, and monitoring period using a likelihood ratio test (Lai et al. 2011).
+If we observed homogeneity across sites, but we observed a significant difference in efficacy associated with the different treatment types, we combined data for each treatment types differed within each monitoring period.
 This process was conducted for both Trial 1 and 2.
 We conducted analyses using SAS version 9.4 (SAS Institute Inc., Cary, NC, USA).